byjg/php-webrequest/README.md

 More information about the PSR-7 [here](https://www.php-fig.org/psr/psr-7/).

 The implementation to send the request object is defined by the class `HttpClient`.
-This class follow partially the PSR-18 implementation.
+This class follows the PSR-18 implementation.
 So, once you have a Request instance defined just need to call `HttpClient::sendRequest($request);`

 ### Basic Usage